zenzoa/clod/README.md

 - Run CLOD with the path to the folder with your Skins files (unless that's the folder you're already in) and the path to the output folder.
 For example: `clod extract-outfits ./skins -o ./skins/output`
 - In your `output` folder, you'll find a ton of `.package` files labeled with the ages, genders, type, and name of all the outfits in your game.
 Each contains the 3IDR and GZPS resources necessary to make default replacements.

+## Extract Original TS2 Hair Templates
+- Follow the same instructions for extracting outfits, but run the `extract-hairs` command instead.
+For example: `clod extract-hairs ./skins -o ./skins/output_hairs`
+- CLOD will create one folder per hair family, except where a single hair (like `fhairaline`) uses a different family for each age (in which case it combines them in one folder).
+Hairs that are normally hidden will have `HIDDEN` in the file name, and hairs that include duplicate ages (like young adult clones when the adult version is enabled for young adults) are disabled with a `.off` extension.
+- Hats usually have two sets of hair files: one for the hat itself, and one for the hatless state.
+The hatless files are hidden clones that link to the meshes and textures of other hairs in the game.
+Because it's common to replace hats with regular hair, CLOD disables the hatless files with a `.off` extension (except when a particular age doesn't have a companion hat file).
+If you want to replace the hatless hairs separately, move them into their own folder and remove the `.off` extensions.

 ## Create TS2 Clothing Default Replacements

 ### Step 1: Setup Your Files